-- eastern Texas
+- Eastern Texas

-On rare occasions it can cause:
+On rare occasions, it can cause:

-There is no antidote for a brown recluse bite, but treatment like keeping the area clean can encourage faster healing.
+There’s no antidote for a brown recluse bite, but keeping the area clean can encourage faster healing.

 - muscle cramping

-- pain and burning at puncture site
+- pain and burning at the puncture site

 - high blood pressure

-- increase saliva and sweating
+- increased saliva and sweating

 - nausea and vomiting

 After 1 hour, the site will start to turn red.
-In eight hours, it will become hardened and swollen.
-After 24–26 hours, the wound may discharge fluids and eventually turn black.
+In 8 hours, it’ll become hardened and swollen.
+After 24 to 26 hours, the wound may discharge fluids and eventually turn black.